Real-Time Dam Levels

 Water Level Analysis

-Water levels at Lake Eucumbene are noticeably below historical averages.
-At 37.8%, the facility only holds 4,799 GL.
+The current volume at Lake Eucumbene is running lower than standard operational thresholds.
+At 37.2%, the facility only holds 4,799 GL.
 This lower-than-average capacity may trigger preliminary water-saving advisories in New South Wales if dry conditions persist.

 Catchment & Hydrological Impact